 Exclusion criteria Associated sustainability indicator used to measure attainment of the promoted environmental or social characteristic Companies deriving 1% or more of their revenues from thermal coal exploration, mining or refining.
 Share of investments in companies that derive 1% or more of their revenues from thermal coal exploration, mining or refining.
-Companies that produce more than 20 million tonnes of thermal coal annually and are actively expanding exploration, mining or refining operations are also excluded, even if this is less than 5% of revenues.
-Share of investments in companies that produce more than 20 million tonnes of thermal coal annually and are actively expanding exploration, mining or refining operations are also excluded, even if this is less than 5% of revenues.
+Companies that produce 10 million tonnes or more of thermal coal annually.
+Share of investments in companies that produce 10 million tonnes of thermal coal annually.
+Companies that are actively expanding exploration, mining or refining operations.
+Share of investments in companies that are actively expanding exploration, mining or refining operations.
 Companies deriving 5% or more of their revenues from thermal coal-fired electricity generation.
 Share of investments in companies that derive 5% or more of their revenues from thermal coal-fired electricity generation.
 Companies that own coal-fired electricity generation capacity greater than 10 gigawatts and are actively expanding coal-fired electricity production capacity are also excluded, even if this is less than 5% of revenues.
-Share of investments in companies that own coal-fired electricity generation capacity greater than 10 gigawatts and are actively expanding coal-fired electricity production capacity are also excluded, even if this is less than 5% of revenues.
-Companies deriving 5% or more of their revenues from unconventional oil and gas extraction and production.
-Share of investments in companies that derive 5% or more of revenues from unconventional oil and gas extraction and production.
-Companies deriving 5% or more of their revenues from oil and gas exploration and production in Arctic regions.
-Share of investments in companies that derive 5% or more of their revenues from oil and gas exploration and production in Arctic regions.
+Share of investments in companies that own coal- fired electricity generation capacity greater than 10 gigawatts and are actively expanding coal-fired electricity production capacity are also excluded, even if this is less than 5% of revenues.
+Companies deriving 5% or more of their revenues from arctic and/or unconventional oil and gas.
+Share of investments in companies that derive 5% or more of revenues from arctic and/or unconventional oil and gas.